 The food hall at Central Bay will be run by Blend Family, the operator of the British Street Food Awards 2022 ‘Food Hall of the Year’ winner, who have a mix of design and culinary excellence and will showcase the best in up-and-coming food and drink talent, hand chosen and incubated to bring the best in world food under one roof in Salford.

-As works progress on the £3.5 million transformation of the waterfront stretch, developers will be working with local artists to ensure Central Bay’s heritage is reflected and celebrated across the destination’s design, from the branding, signage and artwork, through to the re-imagined shipping containers.
+As works progressed on the £3.5 million transformation of the waterfront stretch, developers worked with local artists to ensure Central Bay’s heritage is reflected and celebrated across the destination’s design, from the branding, signage and artwork, through to the re-imagined shipping containers.

-Hopefully the opening of Central Bay will herald the arrival of warm weather so we can sit outside on the terrace for days on end, but if not, it’s nice to know we can shelter inside.
+Central Bay also offers a terrace where customers can sit outside on those rare warmer days, but if not, it’s nice to know we can shelter inside.